Vungle/iOS-SDK-Swift/README.md

 ### Version Info
 The Vungle iOS SDK supports iOS 8+, both 32bit and 64bit apps.

-Our newest iOS SDK (5.3.0) was released on September 28th, 2017.
+Our newest iOS SDK (5.3.2) was released on December 15th, 2017.
 Please ensure you are using Xcode 8.0 or higher to ensure smooth integration.
-This sample app has been tested on XCode 8.3.3 with Swift 3.1
+This sample app has been tested on XCode 9.1 with Swift 3.1

 ## Release Notes

+### 5.3.2
+ * Sleep code to be enforced at placement level
+ * Ordinal data reporting
+ * iOS 11 API for safeAreaLayoutGuide for iPhone X
+ * Ability to close Flex-View ads through API or timer
+ * Bug fixes and performance improvements

 ### 5.3.0
  * Allow cached ad to play when other placements are downloading.